oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 ### 5.3.2 Data Availability Attack

-It is possible that miner removes the dataset by accident or on purpose when the curation market has been created.
+It is possible that provider removes the dataset by accident or on purpose when the curation market has been created.
 In this way, the market becomes dangling without real dataset behind it and bonded tokens will be dumped.

 <!---
 Much worse, the attacker may dump all his bonded token at higher price and remove the dataset after.
 Curators shall take this risk into account.